endpoints4s/endpoints4s/documentation/manual/src/paradox/algebras/json-schemas.md

   type has a `width` required property of type `integer`),
 - each case class field of type `Option[A]` for some type `A` has a corresponding optional JSON object property of the same name and type,
+- each case class field with a default value has a corresponding optional JSON object property of the same name and type (decoders produce the default value when the property is missing),
 - descriptions can be set for case class fields, case classes, or sealed traits by annotating these things with the `@docs` annotation,
 - for sealed traits, the discriminator field name can be defined by the `@discriminator`